-SAML SSO lets users sign in securely and supports Just-In-Time (JIT) provisioning, where accounts are created on first sign-in.
+Because AUP builds on SAML SSO, it helps to understand how the two standards divide responsibilities.
+SAML SSO lets users sign in securely and supports Just-In-Time (JIT) provisioning, which creates accounts on first sign-in.
 SCIM requires SAML SSO and goes further by syncing entire directories, including hundreds of users and their group memberships, in real time.
 Users and groups appear automatically in the Cloud Console without individual invitations or first-time SAML sign-ins.
 SCIM handles user provisioning and de-provisioning, while SAML handles authentication.Users and groups

-AUP supports two core resource types:- Users: Creates new users, updates profile fields (first name, last name, status), and deactivates users in your IdP.
+AUP synchronizes two core resource types from your IdP to the Cloud Console:- Users: Creates new users, updates profile fields (first name, last name, status), and deactivates users in your IdP.

 - Groups: Syncs group memberships and group definitions for better access control.
-Only flat groups are supported; nested groups (groups whose member lists include other groups) are not supported and cause provisioning errors.
+AUP supports only flat groups.
+Nested groups (groups whose member lists include other groups) aren’t supported and cause provisioning errors.

 Key use cases

-- Provision users: When you assign a user to the app in the IdP, the user is automatically created in the Cloud Console.
+The following scenarios show how AUP keeps user state consistent between the IdP and the Cloud Console:- Provision users: When you assign a user to the app in the IdP, AUP automatically creates the user in the Cloud Console.

 - Update profiles: When you change attributes, first name, last name, or active status in the IdP, those changes overwrite the matching values in the Cloud Console.

-- Deactivate users: When you remove a user from a group assigned to the application in the IdP, the user is promptly deactivated in the Cloud Console, so only authorized users retain access.
+- Deactivate users: When you remove a user from a group assigned to the application in the IdP, AUP deactivates the user in the Cloud Console, so only authorized users retain access.

 - Sync groups: You can sync group memberships for application-specific group management beyond access control.
 To sync a group, you must explicitly add it to the push list in the IdP.

 After you configure SAML SSO, set up SCIM to synchronize users and groups from the IdP to the Cloud Console.
-Complete the following steps:- Enable SCIM in the Cloud Console: Because SCIM controls organization-wide user data, you must explicitly enable it.
+The exact procedure depends on your IdP, but the overall flow is the same:- Enable SCIM in the Cloud Console: Because SCIM controls organization-wide user data, you must explicitly enable it.

 - Enable SCIM in the IdP: In your IdP, open the Provisioning section in the application configuration.
 This is usually next to the Single Sign-On (SSO) section.